kshitjj/personal-portfolio/README.md

-# personal-portfolio
+# Personal Portfolio
-Hey, this is a portfolio.
-I am creating to showcase my projects.
-In this project I use, HTML, CSS, Javascript and js's framework.
+Welcome to my website portfolio!
+My name is Kshitij Rajgude and I am a Web Developer.
+On this site, you will find a showcase of my work, including projects I have completed, as well as information about my education and experience.
+I am passionate about open source, linux, cybersecurity and strive to continuously learn and grow in my field.
+Thank you for visiting my site and I hope you enjoy viewing my work.

-All the things, I am doing in this project are part of a course which I am taking from youtube(neog.camp level 0).
+# Projects and experience I gained. d